 A way to save money is to stock up on fruit and vegetables when they are in season.
 Then you can either freeze or can them so you can enjoy them in later months without paying higher prices.

 If you live close to a bunch of different grocery stores, it never hurts to look at their sales fliers.
 When Publix Greenwise chicken goes BOGOF I stock up on it and put it in my deep freezer.
 The same with their Greenwise beef ribs.

 Also, Aldis can be either a hit or miss.
 Sometimes I can find a pack of four organic avocados for $3.75, organic lettuce for super cheap, as well as peppers, cucumbers, and onions.
 They also have a grass-fed organic ground beef that I’ve gotten before whenever we’ve run out.

-Since a ketogenic diet is high fat, around 70 to 80 percent and fat has more than two times the calories than protein and carbohydrates you’ll actually be saving money by eating keto because you won’t be eating as much protein or carbohydrates.
+Since a ketogenic diet is high fat (around 70 to 80 percent), and because fat has more than two times the calories than protein and carbohydrates, you’ll actually be saving money by eating keto!
+This is because you won’t be eating as much protein or carbohydrates.

 You’ll definitely be cutting out most of the processed foods in your diet.
 Frequently processed foods are more expensive because they are convenient to have on hand and require little prep or cooking skills.
 Depending on your cooking skills, eating a ketogenic diet may seem a little daunting at first, but that’s nothing a little practice can’t overcome!

 What are your best tips for eating keto on a budget?
 Share with us in the comments below!